alonsoir/IfRemovingARealUseCase/Post.md

 ```

 #### d496798575f2ee7487f1f2a04d0ce124dbb921c2
-We proceed in this way until we have removed all the else from the code.
+We proceed in this way until we have removed all the `else` conditions from the code.
-Notice that, here, you are not forced to start from the outside but you can start from whenever you want to remove the else.
+Notice that, here, you are not forced to start from the outside, but you can choose whatever position you prefer to start with.
 ```java
 public class HandBaggageInformationFactory {
     public HandBaggageInformation from(Order order, TranslationRepository translationRepository, String renderLanguage, Integer flightId) {